wimlds/berlin-2021-numpy-sprint/README.md

 ### Support Open Source
 - There is no charge for the sprint.
 We ask you to donate a nominal amount ($5 to $10) [to NumFOCUS](https://numfocus.org/donate) to support open source.
-  - For "Donation Dedication:"  indicate "scikit-learn"
+  - For "Donation Dedication:"  indicate "NumPy"
   - For "Please notify the following person that a donation has been made:" indicate "berlin@wimlds.org"

 ### Women's Space